 The road we took to get to Sendelingsdrif in the Richtersveld was not the shortest, but the easiest.
 Tar all the way to Alexander Bay and then good dirt road to Sendelingsdrif.
+This was basically following the Orange River from its mouth at Alexander Bay going upstream to meet it again at Sendelingsdrif.
 Here we were going to meet the rest of the hiking group and to organise the entrance fees.
 All that was done and off we went into the park down to Hakkiesdoring, the hikers camp.
 It took us about 3½ hours to get there, an indication that the road is rough.

 We got ourselves organised at the camp.
 It is well equipped with ablution facilities, kitchen and beds.
 The water from the bore hole is brackish and to be used for washing only.
 There is a separate tank of potable water, to be used for drinking water only.